toniebox-reverse-engineering/teddycloud/README.md

 #### ESP32
 You can extract the flash memory via the debug port of the box and the esptool.
 Keep your backup!
+Please connect the jumper J100 (Boot) and reset the box to put it into the required mode.
+Connect your 3.3V UART to J103 (TxD, RxD, GND).

 ```
 esptool.py -b 921600 read_flash 0x0 0x800000 tb.esp32.bin